ApproxEng/approxeng.hwsupport/README.md

 2. Per-item configuration for motors, servos, and ADC channels
 3. Range checking on inputs
 4. Colour, gamma, saturation correction, and brightness support for RGB LEDs based on either HSV / RGB tuples or CSS4 colour names
+5. Caching on ADC channels
-4. Configuration load / save for all per-item configuration settings
+6. Configuration load / save for all per-item configuration settings

+See `USAGE.md` for something you can give to your end users as a description of the facilities this library will have added to your board.

 ## Usage